lradanque-tech/MO-IT101-Group5/README.md

 The Design & Data Team (Aviet Eugenio & Mark Neil Leynes)

 - Aviet Eugenio: Handles the data side of the UI, ensuring that employee records are correctly mapped to the presentation screen.
-Her structural layouts provide the essential technical "hooks" required for the calculation engine to display automated payroll results.
-Also contributed to the team’s project planning data.
+Her structural layouts provide the essential technical information to display automated payroll results.
+Also contributed to the team’s project planning, data, and the employee’s code payroll calculations.
 - Mark Neil Leynes: Serves as the team’s leader, focuses on the "Visualization" and "Prescribed Format" requirements, ensuring a clean, professional user interface while maintaining the foundational payroll framework.
-Also makes significant contributions to QA for each team member’s work distribution and ensures it is correct and precise.
+Also makes significant contributions to QA for each team member’s work distribution and ensures the code is correct and precise.

 The Technical Engine Team (Carole Maye Lomboy)